Norwegian Red Cross International Programs and Activities

 To reach the overall objectives outlined in the International Strategy, the Norwegian Red Cross has developed a thematic framework for its priority areas; Health, Disaster Risk Management, Protection and, to underpin the others, National Society Development.
 Protection considerations are included in most programmes, as part of a mainstreaming approach.

 HEALTH - Focus on community-based disease prevention, health promotion and health care services, as well as improving access to water and sanitation in conflict and protracted crisis.
-In line with its humanitarian mandate, the Red Cross Red Crescent Movement may also temporarily substitute the health system during acute crisis and/or in selected protracted crisis.

 Community-based health and first aid